nextcloud/documentation/admin_manual/issues/code_signing.rst

 .. sectionauthor:: Lukas Reschke <lukas@owncloud.com>
 .. _code_signing_label:

-ownCloud supports code signing for the core releases, and for ownCloud applications.
+Nextcloud supports code signing for the core releases, and for Nextcloud applications.
 Code signing gives our users an additional layer of security by ensuring that nobody other than authorized persons can push updates.

 It also ensures that all upgrades have been executed properly, so that no files are left behind, and all old files are properly replaced.
-In the past, invalid updates were a significant source of errors when updating ownCloud.
+In the past, invalid updates were a significant source of errors when updating Nextcloud.

 FAQ
 ---

-Why Did ownCloud Add Code Signing?
+Why Did Nextcloud Add Code Signing?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By supporting Code Signing we add another layer of security by ensuring that nobody other than authorized persons can push updates for applications, and ensuring proper upgrades.

-Do We Lock Down ownCloud?
+Do We Lock Down Nextcloud?
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The ownCloud project is open source and always will be.
-We do not want to make it more difficult for our users to run ownCloud.
-Any code signing errors on upgrades will not prevent ownCloud from running, but will display a warning on the Admin page.
+The Nextcloud project is open source and always will be.
+We do not want to make it more difficult for our users to run Nextcloud.
+Any code signing errors on upgrades will not prevent Nextcloud from running, but will display a warning on the Admin page.
 For applications that are not tagged "Official" the code signing process is optional.

 Not Open Source Anymore?
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The ownCloud project is open source and always will be.
+The Nextcloud project is open source and always will be.
 The code signing process is optional, though highly recommended.
-The code check for the core parts of ownCloud is enabled when the ownCloud release version branch has been set to stable.
+The code check for the core parts of Nextcloud is enabled when the Nextcloud release version branch has been set to stable.

-For custom distributions of ownCloud it is recommended to change the release version branch in version.php to something else than "stable".
+For custom distributions of Nextcloud it is recommended to change the release version branch in version.php to something else than "stable".

 Is Code Signing Mandatory For Apps?